lgarron/dance-hacking/README.md

 ## Files

 - `analyze/analyze.py` - Outputs the beats of a song to JSON (naïvely, but it works).
-- `analyze/analyze.sh` - Outputs more complete info form Echonest.
+- `analyze/analyze_full.sh` - Outputs more complete info from Echonest.
 - `beatcaster/beatcaster.py` - Reasonably clean way to recast beats by modifying their tempo.
 - `blender/waltz_blender.py` - Blends beats to turn 4/4 songs into waltzes.
 - `inception/inception.py` - Make everything into a mind heist.